SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: Introduction

 \subsection{\SPEEDEX{} Overview}

 \SPEEDEX{} is not a blockchain itself; rather, it is a DEX component that can be integrated into any blockchain.
-A copy of the \SPEEDEX{} module should run inside every blockchain replica.
-It does not depend on any specific property of a consensus protocol, but automatically benefits from throughput advances in consensus and transaction dissemination (such as \cite{danezis2022narwhal}). \SPEEDEX{} heavily uses concurrency and benefits from uninterrupted access to CPU caches, and as such is best implemented directly within blockchain node software (instead of as a smart contract).
+A copy of the \SPEEDEX{} module should run inside every replica of a blockchain using the system. \SPEEDEX{} does not depend on any specific property of a consensus protocol, but automatically benefits from throughput advances in consensus and transaction dissemination (such as \cite{danezis2022narwhal}). \SPEEDEX{} heavily uses concurrency and benefits from uninterrupted access to CPU caches, and as such is best implemented directly within blockchain node software (instead of as a smart contract).

-We implemented \SPEEDEX{} within a blockchain using the HotStuff consensus protocol \cite{yin:hotstuff}; this implementation provides the measurements in this paper.
-We also implemented \SPEEDEX{} as a component of \thestellarbc{}, one of the largest Layer-1 cryptocurrency platforms \cite{coinmarketcap}.
-This blockchain is planning a Layer-1 \SPEEDEX{} deployment. \XXX{who knows smdh @tomer} \XXX{is EvryNet officially dead? or is speedex still on the table there? @dmazieres}
+We implemented \SPEEDEX{} within a custom blockchain using the HotStuff consensus protocol \cite{yin:hotstuff}; this implementation provides the measurements in this paper.
+We created a second implementation as a component of \thestellarbc\cite{lokhava:stellar}, which is considering a Layer-1 \SPEEDEX{} deployment.

 Implementing \SPEEDEX{} introduces both theoretical algorithmic challenges and systems design challenges.
 The core algorithmic challenge is the computation of the batch prices.
 This problem maps to a well-studied problem in the theoretical literature (equilibrium computation of {\it Arrow-Debreu Exchange Markets}, \S \ref{sec:arrowdebreu}); however, the algorithms in the theoretical literature scale extremely poorly, both asymptotically and empirically, as the number of open limit orders increases.